connorboyd/BoydReyndersFitzpatrickPaper/finalCopy.md

 Additionally, lazy evaluation avoids repeating the same evaluation, which can reduce run time by an exponential factor.
 This new collection method benefits most on multicore processors by enabling automatic parallelism.

->These two sections are redundant
+>These two sections have too much overlap.
+We need to combine them or something.

 ..................................................................................................................